-Note: The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.69°C (reported July 2017).
-This represents an about 53% administrative temperature increase over this period, meaning that more than half of the reported (by GISS) global temperature increase from January 1910 to January 2000 is due to administrative changes of the original data since May 2008.
+Note: The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.69°C (reported February 2018).
+This represents an about 53% administrative temperature increase over this period, meaning that more than half of the apparent (as reported by GISS) global temperature increase from January 1910 to January 2000 is due to administrative changes of the original data since May 2008.

-Comparing global surface air temperature and lower troposphere satellite temperatures; updated to May 2017
+Comparing global surface air temperature and lower troposphere satellite temperatures; updated to December 2017